 The view of the hills behind the temple is beautiful, and you can also relax beside the Lotus Pond that you’ll pass on the way in.

 If you’re not driving, you can catch the number 34 bus from the city, which takes about 20 minutes and stops right outside the temple.
 Take a look on the Transport NSW trip planner for details.

 In the afternoon, hop on the free shuttle bus from the city up to stop number 1 at the University of Wollongong.
 From here you can spend a good hour or two wandering around the lush green Wollongong Botanic Garden.

 There are many different sections to the gardens; my favourite was the Succulent Collection above.
 Which looked really vibrant and unusual!

-Sydney to Wollongong is an easy 1.5 hour drive or train journey.
-The train is only about $6 each way (or $2.60 on a Sunday), but only ran once an hour when I travelled.
+Sydney to Wollongong is an easy 1.5-hour journey either by car or train.
+The train from Sydney was only around $6 each way when I travelled, but it only ran once an hour.

-If you’re looking for backpacker accommodation, I stayed at Keiraleagh House, which is the only backpacker hostel in Wollongong as far as I’m aware (the YHA closed down).
+If you’re looking for backpacker accommodation, I stayed at Keiraleagh House, which is the only backpacker hostel there, as far as I’m aware (the YHA closed down).